 Testing & Repairing the Crankshaft Harmonic Balancer

 The crankshaft and its harmonic balancer are under the protection of the engine block and its many nuts and bolts.
 In order to reach them, you need to open up the engine almost halfway, before you or your mechanic can even attempt a repair.
-This commitment can become easier if you are absolutely sure the crankshaft harmonic balancer is at fault and not some other engine component.
+This commitment is worth it if you are absolutely sure the crankshaft harmonic balancer is at fault and not some other engine component.

 Rubber Ring Going Bad